anthonyjn08/celuvia_images/README.md

 ## Future Improvements

-There are some future enhancement that could be added that I never considered due to time contraints.
+There are some future enhancement that could be added that I either didn't think of at the time or never considered due to time contraints.

 - Enable other paymennt methods such as Google Pay, Paypal and Apple Pay
+- Allow users to filter products by store
 - Provide monthly store reports that:
   - provide sales breakdown and profist after Celuvia Images % is taken
   - track sales of products